Skip to Main Content

 OBJECTIVITY OR PERSPECTIVE

 • How?
-Check to see if the goals or aims of the individual or group are clearly stated or transparent.
+Check outside the source to see what others say about it.
+Check provided "about" information or mission statements to see if the goals, financial backing, or aims of the individual or group are clearly stated and transparent.

 CURRENCY